Bille (noble family)

 The Bille family (also spelled Bilde) is a Danish noble family.
 Its members have played a prominent role in Danish politics and society since the mid 13th century and also in Norway during the time Denmark was in a political union with Norway.
 The family includes the comital branches Bille-Brahe and Bille-Brahe-Selby.
 There was also a Norwegian branch of the family that died out in 1984.

-In a 2021 episode of Who Do You Think You Are?, British actress Dame Judi Dench discovered that she is descended from the Bille family.